Our face to face charity fundraising

 Our fundraisers also play an important role in raising awareness about the vital discovery research which our generous supporters fund.
 This research holds the key to starting new cancer cures that will help save the lives of generations to come.

-The Fundraising Regulator permits door-to-door fundraisers to work between 9am (10am on Sundays) and 9pm seven days a week.
+The Code of Fundraising Practice permits door-to-door fundraisers to work between 9am (10am on Sundays) and 9pm seven days a week.

 However, we choose to operate between 9am and 8:30pm Monday – Friday and between 9am and 5.30pm on Saturdays.
 We call between these times, so we have the best chance of reaching more people, for example those who work during the day.